-INTRO TO ACTING AND PLAY PRODUCTION - CP
+INTRO TO ACTING AND PLAY PRODUCTION - CP 5 Credits (#59724) Open to Grades 9-12

 This course will be designed to meet the needs of the beginning actor or student who is also interested in technical elements of theater.
 Course work will include aspects of both acting and play production.
 The chief area of concentration will be in the basic tools an actor needs (projection, diction, eye contact, theater games).
 Students will also work on scenes for the beginning actor.
 In addition, students will learn the basics of stage makeup and design, hair, set design, lighting design and sound design.
 This course is extremely hands-on, and trips to the CHS Performing Arts Center will be integral to the study.
 Prerequisite: None.